Nikon D7500 vs Sony HX95

 |12.||Nikon D7000||Y||mono / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the D7500 has a hotshoe, while the HX95 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the D7500 and the HX95 are recent models that are part of the current product line-up.
 The D7500 replaced the earlier Nikon D7200, while the HX95 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D7500 Manual (free pdf) or the online Sony HX95 Manual.
+Further information on the features and operation of the D7500 and HX95 can be found, respectively, in the Nikon D7500 Manual (free pdf) or the online Sony HX95 Manual.